Skip to content

 • In development environment

-This may differ depending on your system, however, it is recommended to stay below 5 ESI requests per page and only using them for parts that are the same across the whole site or larger parts of it.
+This may differ depending on your system, however, it's recommended to stay below 5 ESI requests per page and only using them for parts that are the same across the whole site or larger parts of it.

 You should not use ESI for parts that are effectively uncached, because your reverse proxy has to wait for the back end and cannot deliver cached pages directly.